-While Dubai-based Emirates dropped to number four in 2017, it did win World's Best Airline Inflight Entertainment and Best First Class Comfort Amenities.
-And number five, Cathay Pacific, won the top award in 2014 and as won it four times.
+While the Dubai-based Emirates dropped to number four in 2017, it did win World's Best Airline Inflight Entertainment and Best First Class Comfort Amenities.
+And number five, Cathay Pacific, won the top award in 2014 and has won it four times.

 Under the low-cost carrier category, voters chose AirAsia for the ninth year in a row, followed by Norwegian Air, JetBlue, EasyJet, Virgin America, Jetstar, AirAsia X, Azul, Southwest Airlines and Indigo.

 AirAsia also won for Best Low-Cost Airlines in Asia, while Norwegian won for the world's Best Long Haul Low-Cost Airline and the Best Low-Cost Airline in Europe.